stackblitz/docs/docs/guides/codeflow/parts/codeflowapp-bot.md

-**CodeflowApp** is a friendly bot, which provides a one-click link that spins up the whole environment on pull requests and issues.
-No more context-switching or branch-checkouts, just a new browser tab with full IDE and a dev server running.
+**CodeflowApp** is a friendly bot, which provides a one-click link that spins up the whole environment for pull requests and issues.
+No more context-switching or branch-checkouts, just a new browser tab with a full IDE and a dev server running.